jakubbortlik/pcb/README.md

 can be operated with the mouse or with the keyboard (in that case I attempted to use some vim-like bindings: hjkl + Alt, Shift, Ctlr).
-At the moment, you have to go to the code itself to find the keybindings, or just play with the app with some data you are not worried of losing.
+At the moment, you have to go to the code itself to find the keybindings, or just play with the app with some data you are not afraid to lose.
+In the Extracts screen you can bring up a help a list of shortcuts by pressing "?" (in other words "Shift-/") on the keyboard.